Z.Vex Fuzz Factory: Vexter Series Fuzz Factory

-Variations and Followers
+Variations

 Soon after the rise in popularity of the original Fuzz Factory, the Fuzz Probe was introduced.
 This version kept most of the circuitry the same, but added a voltage-sensitive copper plate affixed to, and extending downward from the bottom of the unit.
 This copper plate, hardwired to the 'Stab' control on the pedal, allowed for real time control by use of one's foot or hand.
 By varying the distance from appendage to plate, the self-oscillation effects of the Fuzz Factory (Probe) circuit could be tempered and played musically, similar to a Theremin.

 Several newer effects makers, such as Death By Audio, have introduced products which exploit the feedback-loop characteristics in the same way as the Fuzz Factory.
 Japanese manufacturer Zoom released a self-oscillating/feedback loop-derived fuzz design called the Ultra-Fuzz, which some have likened to be a "poor man's" Fuzz Factory.
 In addition, circuit bending is now a commonplace technique among experimental electronic musicians, with the principles employed in the Fuzz Factory being extended to include almost any electronic device.

-Muse frontman Matt Bellamy is perhaps the best known user of the Fuzz Factory.
-The feedback heard at the beginning of Plug In Baby is a Fuzz Factory oscillating before Bellamy launches into the song's iconic riff.
-Bellamy also owns several guitars with a built-in Fuzz Factory which he came up with the concept and was built by Hugh Manson of Manson Guitars.
-The first such guitar was popularly known by fans as the "Silver Manson" but now named "Manson Delorean".
-It was retired after the Absolution era, but Bellamy still uses the Fuzz Factory in the studio and on stage.

-Since the Fuzz factory is very expensive, but the electronic circuit rather simple – with the PCB board containing only 13 parts – it's a popular project in the D.I.Y Scene.